- Mention what are the new features in MS Exchange 2013?

 - Retrieve current free/busy information from other Exchange 2013 organizations

-- Retrieve published free/busy information from public folders for mailboxes on servers that have previous versions of Exchange
+- Retrieve published free/busy information from public folders for mailboxes on servers that have previous

 - View attendee working hours